chrisfitzgerald/textSizeSnapShot/readme.md

 ---
-title: Dataset Visualization and Analysis
+--Text Size SnapShot--
 ---

 # Dual-Axis Chart Analysis

 For this dataset:

-- We can use a area chart of heatmap for the total "Text Size" for each binned range.
+- We can use a bar chart for the total "Text Size" for each binned range.
 - Overlay a line chart for the number of documents in each binned range.

 By using a dual-axis chart, we can clearly see the relationship between the number of documents and the total text size for each size range.